MosesSupposes/Purescript-By-Example/text/chapter4.md

 The project has the following dependencies:

-- `purescript-maybe`, which defines the `Maybe` type constructor
+- `maybe`, which defines the `Maybe` type constructor
-- `purescript-arrays`, which defines functions for working with arrays
+- `arrays`, which defines functions for working with arrays
-- `purescript-strings`, which defines functions for working with JavaScript strings
+- `strings`, which defines functions for working with JavaScript strings
-- `purescript-foldable-traversable`, which defines functions for folding arrays and other data structures
+- `foldable-traversable`, which defines functions for folding arrays and other data structures
-- `purescript-console`, which defines functions for printing to the console
+- `console`, which defines functions for printing to the console

 ## Introduction